-4.1.
 Descriptive statistics

 Table 1 presents some key descriptive statistics.
 The first two columns summarise the full data set of housing transactions and associated school characteristics from 2003-2006.
 The second two columns present comparable statistics for our boundary sub-sample of sales, described in the Data section above.
-The average price of sales in the transactions data set is £182730.
-In the boundary sub-sample the mean is about £13000, or 7% higher.
+The average price of sales in the transactions data set is £182,730.
+In the boundary sub-sample the mean is about £13,000, or 7% higher.
 This is because administrative boundaries are more prevalent in and around towns and cities and hence we pick up more urban transactions in the boundary sub-sample.
-In addition, there is a greater chance of finding matched pairs of sales across sections of the boundaries in urban areas, where housing is more dense.
-It is easy to visualise this in Figure 1 and Figure 2, which plot the locations of transactions in the boundary sub-sample, for two arbitrarily chosen geographical areas: the Midlands, North West and South Yorkshire; and London and the South East.
-These figures illustrate a general spread of sales throughout England's cities and towns, but in a way that is governed by the administrative boundary structure.
+In addition, there is a greater chance of finding matched pairs of sales across sections of the boundaries in urban areas, where housing is denser.
+It is easy to visualise this in Figure 1, which plots the locations of transactions in the boundary sub-sample for two arbitrarily chosen geographical areas: the Midlands, North West and South Yorkshire (Panel A); and London and the South East (Panel B).
+The figure illustrates a general spread of sales throughout England's cities and towns, but in a way that is governed by the administrative boundary structure.